airlock174/freepalestine/README.md

 # freepalestine — Max/MSP UI Patch (v1.2)

-### A minimalistic visual mod that turns Max’s number boxes into symbolic renditions of the Palestinian flag.
+> A Max/MSP patch that reimagines the number box as a symbol of visual solidarity, restyled in the colors of the Palestinian flag and intended for public-facing creative works.

 ---